iWinston/typeorm-plus/docs/select-query-builder.md

     .andHaving("user.lastName = :lastName", { lastName: "Saw" });
 ```

-Will produce following SQL query:
+Will produce the following SQL query:

 ```sql
 SELECT ...
 FROM users user HAVING user.firstName = 'Timber' AND user.lastName = 'Saw'
 ```

-You can add `OR` into exist `HAVING` expression this way:
+You can add `OR` into a exist `HAVING` expression:

 ```typescript
 createQueryBuilder("user")